"Do not be misled. Bad company corrupts good character." 1 Corinthians 15:33 (NIV)

 What do I mean by abundant life?

-How do I have abundant life?
-I do not allow negative thoughts and negative people to influence my decisions or my beliefs.Those negative thoughts and people are a deterrent to the life that God has for me.
-If I think poorly of myself, like the babies we talked about earlier, I will doubt that I can walk and will not make further attempts to walk.
-Never mind that my back, legs, and torso are strong enough or that they inherently know how to work together with the muscles and ligaments to facilitate movement.
+How do we have abundant life?
+We do not allow negative thoughts and negative people to influence our decisions or beliefs.Those negative thoughts and people are a deterrent to the life that God has for you and me.
+If we think poorly of ourselves, like the babies we talked about earlier, we will doubt that we can walk and will not make further attempts to walk.
+Never mind that our back, legs, and torso are strong enough or that they inherently know how to work together with the muscles and ligaments to facilitate movement.
 We don't have to know how the walking thing works, we just have to believe we can do it.

 And not allow bad company to tell us otherwise.